Nayae Peyae: Production

 The film was launched in May 2019, with Sakthi Vasan, who earlier directed the national-award-winning short film, The Real Salute (2001) featuring Kiran Bedi, making his debut as a director in feature films.
 25 prominent directors from the Tamil film industry, including Ezhil, Saran, Perarasu and Thambi Ramaiah attended the launch ceremony in Chennai.
-Dinesh Kumar was cast in his second lead role, while debutant actress Aishwarya was selected to portray the lead female role.
+Dinesh was cast in his second lead role, while debutant actress Aishwarya was selected to portray the lead female role.
 Dinesh shot for the film alongside his acting commitments for another venture, Sambavam starring Srikanth.

 The trailer of the film was released in February 2021 and received criticism from female audiences.

 Soundtrack

 The film's soundtrack was composed by N. R. Raghunanthan, with director Sakthi Vasan working as a lyricist.
 The album had four songs which were released on 16 February 2021.